gofractally/psibase/doc/psidk/src/specifications/app-architecture/supervisor.md

 The supervisor is instantiated in an iframe by a psibase app, and is responsible for instantiating plugins in their own subdomains using hidden iframes.

-For example, if `app.psibase` is requested from a psibase infrastructure provider, then the element stored at the root path in that service is returned to the client.
-That UI element is the root page of the psibase app, which will then request the supervisor from its domain on the server.
-After the supervisor loads, the psibase app can call into the supervisor in order to execute functionality defined in plugins.
+For example, if `app.psibase` is requested from a psibase infrastructure provider, then the document stored at the root path in that service is returned to the client.
+Should that document require resources or code defined in a plugin, then it will will request the supervisor from the server.
+After the supervisor loads, the psibase app can call into the supervisor to execute the desired plugin functionality.

 > ⚠️ For security, plugins should only listen for messages from the supervisor.
 Otherwise, an attacker app could instantiate the victim app within its own iframe and impersonate the supervisor.

 #### Supervisor initialization

-1. An app instantiates the supervisor inside a hidden iframe and gives the supervisor an ID for identifying the window/session (to help distinguish messages if the app is open in multiple browser tabs).
+An app instantiates the supervisor inside a hidden iframe and gives the supervisor the following information:
+1. A window ID
-2. The app also tells the supervisor the address of its own plugin.
+2. The plugins required by the app

+The window ID is always included in all messages between the app, the supervisor, and any plugins managed by the supervisor.
+If the application is open in multiple browser tabs, the window ID disambiguates the recipient of messages between the different app contexts.

 ```mermaid
 sequenceDiagram